Nory’s BLOG / A no-nonsense guide to restaurant...

 Sales and revenue

-This might seem like an obvious point to make, but it’s important to include sales and revenue in this list.
+This might seem like an obvious point to make, but it’s important to include sales and revenue in this list for your restaurant bookkeeping.
 Why?
 Because you must track these metrics to measure your financial performance.

 Understanding your sales and revenue figures shows you exactly how much food you’re selling to customers.
 Without this information, you’ll struggle to accurately calculate your COGS, GP margins, and so on.